Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 If that doesn’t sound so appetizing to you, or you don’t want to wait forever in line, then try the similar ones at stall #122.
 The custard ones are extremely rich, with melted buttery custard inside, and while I can’t compare them with the famous salted egg ones, because I didn’t try the latter, I’m going to go out on a limb here and say that these are EVEN better, at least for those who like rich desserts.
 And no line!

-Another reason to come here is the awesome traditional mochi on offer.
+Another reason to come to Ningxia is the awesome traditional mochi on offer.
 According to my wife (I don’t usually eat mochi), most mochi in Taiwan is coated in peanut powder, but the ones at Ningxia are made the traditional way, boiled right before you eat them so they are still warm, and with the atypical option of ground sesame seeds instead of peanut powder.

 But what seemed especially interesting to me is that you could get them served on shaved ice and doused with sweetened condensed milk.
 I found the combination heavenly, but try to share with a friend, as the large bowl is like a meal.
 So I guess I may be a mochi lover after all!
+(For more shaved ice desserts, head to Yongkang Street Taipei, which is famous for its mango shaved ice!)

 There are also restaurants flanking both sides of the night market street, including Huan Ji Sesame Oil Chicken (環記麻油雞 #44 Ningxia Rd), dating to 1941 and also serving mee sua.